- We strive to provide complete care for our patients. Learn more about all the services we provide.

 What is the difference between traction and decompression?

-A highly specialized computer must modulate the application of distraction forces in order to achieve the ideal effect.
-The system applies a gentle curved angle pull, which yields far greater treatment results than previous less comfortable, sharp angled, pulls.
+A highly specialized computer must modulate the application of distraction forces on the vertebrae in order to achieve the ideal effect of negative pressure.
+The system applies a gentle curved angle pull on the spinal cord, which yields far greater treatment results than previous less comfortable, sharp angled, pulls.
 Distraction must be offset by cycles of partial relaxation.

 The system continuously monitors spinal resistance and adjusts distraction forces accordingly.
 A specific lumbar segment can be targeted for treatment by changing the angle of distraction.
 This patented technique of decompression may prevent muscle spasm and patient guarding.
 Constant activity monitoring takes place at a rate of 10,000 times per second, making adjustments not perceived by the eye as many as 20 times per second via its fractional metering and monitoring system.